100% local · zero servers · zero accounts

 Projects contain environments.
 Environments contain credentials.
 The mental model already lives in your head — Gupt just stops you from reinventing it in a Notes file.

-Fuzzy matching maps mobile to mobileno, pass to password.
-Works with React and Vue controlled inputs out of the box.
+Fuzzy matching maps.
+Works with all controlled inputs out of the box.

 Back up everything as a single file.
 Move to a new machine, share a project with a teammate, or commit your test logins to a private repo.